 Penguin species from Antarctica to the Falklands

 There are 17 penguin species on the planet, but the eight most iconic reside in Antarctica, its nearby islands, and the sub-Antarctic archipelagos of South Georgia and the Falklands.
 These are the core species we tend to see on our expedition cruises.

-Of these eight penguin species, two live exclusively on the Antarctic Continent (emperor penguins and Adélie penguins), three in both northern Antarctica and the sub-Antarctic islands (chinstraps, macaronis, and gentoos), and three exclusively in the sub-Antarctic (rockhoppers, Megallanics, and kings).
+Of these eight penguin species, two live exclusively on the Antarctic Continent (emperor penguins and Adélie penguins), three live in both northern Antarctica and the sub-Antarctic islands (chinstraps, macaronis, and gentoos), and three species of penguin reside exclusively in the sub-Antarctic (rockhoppers, Megallanics, and kings).

 Picture by Martin van Lokven